IonaBoulton/-GEOL0069-XAI-Deforestation_Detection_in_Rond-nia-Brazil-Random-Forest-Classification-and-TreeSHAP/README.md

 1985).
 Government-sponsored colonisation programmes in the 1970s and 1980s encouraged settlers from Brazil's south and south-east to relocate to the region, offering cheap land parcels along a grid of secondary roads branching perpendicularly from the BR-364 at approximately 4 km intervals.
-From satellite imagery, this pattern of clearing — forest removed in strips extending outward from a central road spine — is immediately recognisable as the iconic **"fishbone" deforestation pattern** (Roberts et al., 2002; NASA SVS, 2013).
+From satellite imagery, this pattern of clearing, forest removed in strips extending outward from a central road spine, is immediately recognisable as the iconic **"fishbone" deforestation pattern** (Roberts et al., 2002; Thomson, 2023).

 Colonisation and forest clearance in Rondônia began systematically in the early 1970s, and by 1986 the total cleared area had grown from just 230 km² in 1980 to over 3,390 km², with road networks expanding from 110 km to more than 4,660 km over the same period.
 Between 1986 and 2020, natural vegetation cover in Rondônia declined from 90.9% to 62.7%, with fragmentation increasing dramatically to produce tens of thousands of isolated forest patches.

-### 2.4 · Remote Sensing of Deforestation in Rondônia
+### 2.4 Remote Sensing of Deforestation in Rondônia

 Rondônia has been one of the most intensively studied regions in the remote sensing literature, precisely because the scale and speed of its forest loss make it an ideal test case for satellite-based monitoring techniques.

-Early studies used **Landsat Thematic Mapper** data to document clearance rates through the 1980s and 1990s (Stone et al., 1991; Skole & Tucker, 1993).
+Early studies used **Landsat Thematic Mapper** data to document clearance rates through the 1980s and 1990s (Stone et al., 1994; Skole & Tucker, 1993).
 Roberts et al. (2002) applied multitemporal spectral mixture analysis across 80,000 km² of central Rondônia, classifying land cover into primary forest, pasture, and secondary growth and demonstrating how road infrastructure drives spatial patterns of clearance.
-Huang et al. (2009) later extended this work using time-series Landsat data and the Normalised Degradation Fraction Index (NDFI) to distinguish between outright deforestation and subtler forest degradation — showing that as gross deforestation rates declined after 2004, degradation rates actually increased.

-The **Hansen Global Forest Change** dataset (Hansen et al., 2013) — one of the two label sources used in this project — emerged from this tradition, providing annual 30 m Landsat-derived loss-year maps covering the entire humid tropics from 2000 onwards.
+The **Hansen Global Forest Change** dataset (Hansen et al., 2013), one of the two label sources used in this project, emerged from this tradition, providing annual 30 m Landsat-derived loss-year maps covering the entire humid tropics from 2000 onwards.
 It remains the most widely used global deforestation reference product and has been applied extensively in Rondônia to quantify forest loss rates and assess the effectiveness of